New normal for rail travel: No linen, only packaged food, passenger arrival 90 min early at stations

 The Railways has issued new guidelines for travel on 15 pairs of special trains from May 12, asking passengers to carry their own food and linen and arrive at stations at least 90 minutes before departure for health screening.
 It also said all passengers must wear face masks during the journey and preferably travel light.

-The Railways, which has announced resumption of a limited number of passenger services after an almost 50-day hiatus due to an ongoing lockdown, said the trains to run from Tuesday will be air-conditioned and will run on full-capacity on Rajdhani routes, from Delhi to all major cities.
+The Railways, which has announced resumption of a limited number of passenger services after a hiatus of around 50 days due to the ongoing lockdown, said the trains to ply from Tuesday will be air-conditioned and will run on full-capacity on the Rajdhani routes from Delhi to all major cities.
 It said it will run eight trains on May 12 -- three from New Delhi terminating at Dibrugarh, Bengaluru and Bilaspur.
 And one each from Howrah, Rajendra Nagar (Patna), Bengaluru, Mumbai Central and Ahmedabad which will all terminate at Delhi.

 The fares will be equivalent to Rajdhani trains and passengers can book tickets up to seven days in advance.
 However, no RAC, waiting list ticket or on-board booking by ticket-checking staff will be permitted, the Railways said.
 Online cancellation of tickets shall be permitted up to 24 hours before the scheduled departure of the train, but the cancellation charge shall be 50 per cent of the fare.

-The movement of passengers as well as that of the driver of the vehicle transporting them to and from the railway station shall be allowed on the basis of the confirmed e-ticket, it said.
+The movement of passengers as well as of the drivers of vehicles transporting them to and from the railway stations shall be allowed on the basis of the confirmed e-tickets, it said.
 The Railways said there will be special norms for air-conditioning inside the coaches and temperatures will be kept slightly higher than the usual.
 Maximum supply of fresh air will be ensured.

 ALSO READ